 TLDR

-The best truly free wedding planning apps are The Knot and Joy — they give you a working checklist, guest list, website, and basic budget tools without hitting a paywall.
+The best truly free wedding planning apps are The Knot and Joy - they give you a working checklist, guest list, website, and basic budget tools without hitting a paywall.
 Zola and Bridebook are strong free runners-up.
 All free platforms earn from vendor advertising, which affects how recommendations work.
 If free is a hard requirement, The Knot or Joy will cover most couples' needs.
-If you're open to paying once to avoid ads and get a real budget ledger, Kaiplan's $79 one-time fee is worth considering.
+If you're open to paying to avoid ads and get a real budget ledger, Kaiplan starts at $10/mo or $50 lifetime with LAUNCH50.

 | Tool | Pricing | Truly free? | Budget ledger | Ad-free |